Pyrus bourgaeana: Phenology and interactions with animals

 The strong aggregated patterning is thought to be the result of several non-exclusive processes.
 First, by creating the initial template on which post-dispersal processes act, its seed dispersers like foxes and badgers can be partially responsible for P. bourgaena aggregation.
 Second, dispersal limitation sometimes leads to seedling establishment beneath mother trees, resulting in an aggregated patterning.
 This is a likely possibility since a fraction of the fruit fallen beneath adult trees are not taken by mammals or are partially depulped by rabbits, without dispersing the seeds.
 Some seedlings emerge beneath mother trees every season and, eventually, a few of them get established.
 Finally, rhizome sprouting in response to disturbance could result in clustering if different sprouts emerge from a single individual and eventually produce fruit.
-In the Doñana National Park (Southwestern Spain), P. bourgaeana experience heavy browsing by red deer Cervus elaphus and sprouts of a range of sizes emerge beneath some trees.
+In Doñana National Park of Andalusia, P. bourgaeana experience heavy browsing by red deer Cervus elaphus and sprouts of a range of sizes emerge beneath some trees.
 As those shoots grow could eventually reach the adult size leading to tree clustering.